 April 26, 2018

-Michael Costello, Associate at McInnes Cooper
+By Michael Costello, Lawyer at McInnes Cooper,

 The N.S.
 Court of Appeal has reached two decisions ending one employee’s quest for coverage of the costs of his medical marijuana – at least for now.
 On April 12, 2018, the Appeal Court disagreed with the Human Rights Board of Inquiry’s decision that denial of coverage for the medical marijuana under his health benefits plan was discriminatory in Canadian Elevator Industry Welfare Trust Fund v.
 Skinner.
 This follows the Court’s March 9, 2018 decision that upheld the Workers’ Compensation Tribunals’ decision to deny the employee compensation for medical aid in the form of medical marijuana under Workers Compensation Act in N.S.
 Workers’ Compensation Act in Skinner v.
 Nova Scotia (Workers’ Compensation Appeals Tribunal).